domino-megan-engstrom/AI-Hub-Test/README.md

 Does this template work with a standard environment?
 If so, mention which environment is required.
 If not, please fill the sections below to indicate how a custom environment should be set up to use this template:

 #### Base Image
+Specify the base image for the custom environment

 #### Dockerfile Instructions
+Add Dockerfile instructions that a user will copy into the Dockerfile for their custom environment.

 ### Hardware Requirements
 Does this template require any specific hardware, such as GPUs?
 If so, mention the requirements in detail.